-Maple Leaf Foods Inc. still has no plans to lay off staff or close any of its western Canadian operations Yollowing the finalization of its takeover of Burns Foods of Calgary
+Maple Leaf Foods Inc. still has no plans to lay off staff or close any of its western Canadian operations following the finalization of its takeover of Burns we're committed to the region and committed to growing the business." he said.
+"There are a number of apportunities - particularly in Japan - that we have yet to exploit."
+Maple Listframounced its acquisition of the fresh pork and prepared meat operations of Burns Foods.